sosuisen/javafx-property-support/README.md

 # JavaFX Builder Class Generator

-This VSCode extension provides builder class generator for JavaFX projects.
+This VSCode extension provides a builder class generator for JavaFX projects.

-You can generate Builder classes from the classes included in the javafx.scene.* packages, such as Button and VBox, enabling you to write complex instances more compactly.
+You can generate builder classes for various classes included in the javafx.scene.* packages, such as Button and VBox, allowing you to create complex instances more compactly.

 # How to use

 ## 1. 🏃‍➡️ Move the cursor over a "new ClassName()" expression.
 - The class must be in the javafx.scene.* packages.
 - The class name must be a canonical name or resolved through an import.
-- Cannot generate builder class if a class has no setXXX methods.
+- A builder class cannot be generated if the class has no setXXX methods.

 <img src="images/builder_01.png" width="300">

 ## 2. 🔧 Press "Generate Builder Class" Code Lens.

-- As a result, a Builder class is generated and replaces the original class on the cursor position.
+- As a result, a builder class is generated and replaces the original class at the cursor position.

 <img src="images/builder_02.png" width="320">

-## 3. 🎁 A Builder class is generated under the jfxbuilder directory.
+## 3. 🎁 A builder class is generated under the jfxbuilder directory.

-- The Builder class is named by appending the postfix "-Builder" to the original class name.
+- The builder class is named by appending the postfix "-Builder" to the original class name.

 <img src="images/builder_03.png" width="300">

-## 4. ⚙️ The Builder class has the same setter methods as the original class, but the "set-" prefix is omitted.
+## 4. ⚙️ The builder class has the same setter methods as the original class, but the "set-" prefix is omitted.

-- In the example below, the Builder class for the Button class is ButtonBuilder, and instead of the setMaxSize method, it has a maxSize method.
+- In the example below, the builder class for the Button class is ButtonBuilder, and instead of the setMaxSize method, it has a maxSize method.

 - The return type of the maxSize method is ButtonBuilder.